rimonim/statistically-optimal-wordle/README.md

 This is all fine and lovely, but when we're playing Wordle, we don't know what the solution is.
 It could be `boozy` or `tread` or any of 2,313 others.
 So without knowing ahead of time what the solution is, how good of a guess is `treat`?

-It's time to look at some probability distributions (well, density plots, but who's counting?).
+It's time to look at some probability density plots.

 ``` r
 # Function to create a dataframe with how much the given guess would narrow the possibilities for each possible answer.